Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Hyperlinks in Microsoft Access are an excellent tool to open internal or external objects very easily, without writing macros or VBA Code.
-Hyperlink Address and Hyperlink SubAddress properties are available on Label controls, Command Buttons, and Image controls.
+Hyperlinks in Microsoft Access provide a convenient way to open internal or external objects without the need to write Macros or VBA code.
+The Hyperlink Address and Hyperlink SubAddress properties are available for Label controls, Command Buttons, and Image controls.

-We have already looked into a few examples earlier, dealing with hyperlinks.
-Links to those articles are given at the end of this page for reference.
+We have already explored a few examples of using hyperlinks, and links to those articles are provided at the end of this page for reference.

 The Sample Trial Run.